-Use a combination of shelf aquatic plants, submerged oxygenating plants, waterlilies and floating plants to create a healthy pond environment.
+Use a combination of marginal shelf pond plants, submerged oxygenating plants & waterlilies to create a healthy pond environment.

 When should I purchase pond plants?

-Our rooted plants can be purchased and transferred to your pond at any time throughout the year except when there is ice on the pond so that you can place them immediately into your pond on their arrival.
-At any stage of the year, our plants will sit as happily in your pond as they would if they were still on the Nursery.
+- Our rooted plants can be purchased and transferred to your pond at any time throughout the year.
+They will sit as happily in your pond as they would if they were still on the Nursery.

-In a Winter or early season purchase the marginal plants may be dormant when placed in your pond but they will be ready to grow on as soon as the weather in your area encourages them.
+- Plants purchased in Winter or early season may be dormant when placed in your pond.
+They will be ready to grow on as soon as the weather in your area encourages them.

 How many plants do I need for my pond?

-Choose a waterlily or waterlilies of the size that will give your pond at least a 50% coverage in 3 years. ie. the spread on the description page adds to 50% of your surface area.
+- Choose a waterlily or waterlilies of the size that will give your pond at least a 50% coverage in 3 years using the spread details on the description page of each waterlily variety.

-If you have built a large pond that needs to look mature quickly then plant 3x 1 litre baskets of each variety into a contour basket (if your pond has a liner in it) as this will give a stronger look to the clump as it grows.
+If you have built a large pond that needs to look mature quickly then plant 3x 11cm baskets of each variety into a contour basket (if your pond has a liner in it).

 Other methods of planting a pond: